The Consumers Energy Foundation makes grants to help improve the welfare and well-being of communities in Michigan’s Lower Peninsula.

 Growing Our Local Economy and Resources

 The Consumers Energy Foundation is dedicated to ensuring Michigan businesses and communities are growing and have world-class cultural resources.
 We’re deeply involved in community development efforts across the state.
-We’re very deliberate about working with Michigan companies and have commitments to spend billions with state businesses through the Pure Michigan Business Connect initiative.
-We award grants to support economic development to improve the welfare of whole communities, with a focus on funding projects with long-term benefits.
+We award grants supporting our economic development priority to improve the welfare of whole communities, with a focus on funding projects with long-term benefits.

 We imagine a Michigan where every community is not only livable, but lovable.
 Places with attractive public assets, great neighborhoods and vibrant downtowns.
 That’s why we support community foundations, municipalities and nonprofits through grants such as recent contributions to Communities First, City of Luna Pier and City of Muskegon to create vibrant commercial and residential areas across lower Michigan.